This resource provides a guide on how to read financial statements. Use it as a guide to understanding your co-op’s financial position.

 The tips mentioned here provide a basic understanding of how to read financial statements and outline a few warning signs to watch for.
 But don’t be afraid to ask questions of your board or management.
 If you don’t understand something in a statement, ask.
 At the end of the day, members are tasked with holding the board accountable and the board must hold management accountable.
 Asking tough questions is a great way to ensure accountability.
 So, stay informed and ask questions.

 Enjoy this tool on how to read financial statements?
-Then you’ll like our tool on creating a preliminary budget
+Then you’ll like our tool on creating a preliminary budget.

-4 people found this useful.
+Was this useful?4 people found this useful.